rustwasm/wasm-bindgen/README.md

 JS-values-in-Rust are implemented through indexes that index a table generated as part of the JS bindings.
 This table is managed via the ownership specified in Rust and through the bindings that we're returning.
+More information about this can be found in the [design doc].

 All of these constructs currently create relatively straightforward code on the JS side of things, mostly having a 1:1 match in Rust with JS.